surbhikkabra/Hate-Speech-Analysis/README.md

 130M youtube comments from 63K youtube videos were already stored in a remote server on google cloud.
 The raw comments were in nested json

- //Add schema

  This raw data was read using a python script running on google cloud instance.

 ## Tranform

-The nested json was converted into bigquery compatible format (ndjson) using a python script (Link to code)[]
+The nested json was converted into bigquery compatible format (ndjson) using a python script (Link to code)[(https://github.com/surbhikkabra/Hate-Speech-Analysis/tree/master/src/python)]

 ## Load

 Another python script was written to upload this data on big query.
-[Link to code](https://github.com/surbhikkabra/BigData/tree/master/src/python)
+[Link to code](https://github.com/surbhikkabra/Hate-Speech-Analysis/tree/master/src/python)